Stormgate: Development

 Former Blizzard developers Tim Morten and Tim Campbell founded Frost Giant Studios in October 2020 with intention to build an accessible real-time strategy game.
 Morten previously was StarCraft II: Legacy of the Voids production lead, and Campbell had been Warcraft III: The Frozen Thrones campaign lead designer.
 They raised nearly $5 million in seed funding, an additional $5 million in March 2021, and $25 million in its January 2022 Series A funding.
 Frost Giant debuted Stormgate in June 2022.
 A closed beta started during December 2023.
 Stormgate became available for early access on Steam on July 30, 2024, and was fully released on August 5, 2025.

+Following its release, Stormgate received a continuous series of updates and patches aimed at refining gameplay, expanding content, and improving performance.
+Frost Giant Studios implemented a responsive update cycle that included technical optimizations to the Snowplay engine, regular balance adjustments across factions, and ongoing improvements to campaign missions, user interface clarity, and audio design.

+A notable milestone in the game's post-release development was the introduction of a collaborative community patch phase.
+Developed over several months in close partnership between Frost Giant developers and dedicated community creators, this initiative - among other things - integrated over 40 community-designed maps, expanded faction unit rosters with four new units, added ranked ladder modes like a 2v2 competitive playlist, and delivered tools for custom content creators to support the game's ecosystem.

+In April 2026, Frost Giant announced that the game will discontinue online support and issue an offline patch, due to its host having been acquired by an artificial intelligence company and permanently ceasing its game server services as a result.
+Alongside the offline patch, further quality-of-life and performance updates were released, most notably improving general performance by 30%.
+Online services are to be brought back at some point in the future.

 Reception

+Stormgate received a score of 75/100 on OpenCritic, while scoring 74/100 on Metacritic.

+Among other things, GameStar praised the action-packed yet highly readable battles, the intuitive gameplay, and the three clearly defined factions.
+The campaign is said to be "pleasantly challenging" and the overarching storyline interesting.
+The metaprogression was also highlighted positively, while the somewhat stiff dialogue was criticized.

+Multiplayer.it called Stormgate "a mix of old and new that works... very accessible for novices, very stimulating for veterans".
+The review praised, among other things, the varied, well-balanced units and the controls.

 Reviewing Stormgate for IGN, Leana Hafer wrote: "Stormgate still has a long road ahead of it, but it's already a special game, combining the familiar and the fresh into a satisfying RTS experience."